Prolux1/MinecraftMarvelMod/README.md

     Block**.
 The Vibranium Hammer lets you mine a default 3x3x2 (2 blocks depths) around the targeted block (✅ Done).
 The range of the Vibranium Hammer can be increased in exchange for valuable ressources (❌ In development).
+  - Add **Captain America's Shield** that is indestructible (obviously) but not cheep, you will need 4 **Vibranium Ingot** surrounding the middle slot of the crafting table and a nether star in the center.
   - Add **Vibranium Tools and Armor** to craft powerful tools and durable armor with unique abilities and effects (❌ In development).